Frequently Asked Questions

 Yes, you should definitely register for all classes in the semester up front, as soon as possible.
 Any financial aid you receive is directly affected by your enrollment.
 If you neglect to register in Quad 2 classes at the beginning of the semester, it could have a detrimental effect on your financial aid and may cause delays in the disbursement of your financial aid awards.

-The money from your Stafford loans is disbursed electronically to PLNU and posted on your student account.
+The money from your Direct Loans is disbursed electronically to PLNU and posted on your student account.
 The money automatically pays your tuition charges and if there is any excess money, it is sent to you within 14 days of the date of the disbursement.

 Financial aid disbursements are scheduled for the 2nd Wednesday after the semester begins.
 For students that start classes in Quad II only, disbursements are scheduled for the 2nd Wednesday after Quad II classes begin.
 The disbursement date is not the date your loan is guaranteed to arrive.
 There are many factors that can cause delays to your loan disbursements arriving.
 If your enrollment does not match the enrollment we assumed when we initially awarded your financial aid, adjustments must be made which can cause delays.
 Likewise, if you are missing steps in the financial aid process your loans may not disburse on the scheduled disbursement date.
 Once all steps are completed and all necessary adjustments have been made, your loan will disburse on the next available disbursement date.
 Stafford loans disburse every weekday.
 Please keep in mind that if you are expecting a refund check, the check will not be available on the actual disbursement date.
 See the Refund Check section of our website for more details.